 Is this Butter Chicken?

 No. Butter Chicken is a dish developed in post partition India and distinctive from this handi chicken in key ways.
 First of all, the chicken in Butter Chicken is tandoori chicken.
 Second of all, the sauce of the Butter Chicken is entirely cream based and as said before sweeter and less spiced.
 Thirdly - there is that slight matter of butter.
-Most Butter Chicken use more than the knob I prescribe here.
+Most Butter Chicken recipes use more than the knob I prescribe here.

-Butter Chicken is also never garnished with chilies and ginger, but a Handi Chicken often is for an extra layer of attitude.
+Butter Chicken is also never garnished with chilies and ginger, but a Makhni Handi Chicken often is for an extra layer of attitude.
 However, this food blogger has kids who are happy to eat this dish, but less happy to eat raw ginger and chilies so I will often skip this stuff.

 Is this an Authentic Handi Chicken?